Aceinna/docs_openrtk/algorithms/Process_Covariance.rst

                    }

-A Kalman Filter essentially multiplies Gaussians to form state estimates.  :math:`Q` is a measure of the width of the Gaussian distribution for each state.
+A Kalman Filter can be viewed the combination of Gaussians distributions to form state estimates.
+:math:`Q` provides a measure of the width of the Gaussian distribution related to each noise state.
 The wider the distribution, the more uncertainty exists in the process model.
 This leads to a state-update that affects the state more than if the model had a tighter distribution, which results in an update having less influence on the particular state.

-Based on the state process-noise vectors, :math:`\vec{w}_{k}` (found above), the Process Noise Covariance Matrix is:
+Based on the state process-noise vectors, :math:`\vec{w}_{k}` (found in previous sections), the Process Noise Covariance Matrix is:

 .. math::

     Q_{k} = {
                    \begin{bmatrix} {
                                      \begin{array}{ccccc}
                                                           {\Sigma_{r}} &
                                                           {0_{3}} &
                                                           {0_{3 \times 4}} &